yuhexiong/cat-and-dog-classification-CNN-ResNet50-python/README.md

 ### DataSet From [Kaggle - Cat and Dog](https://www.kaggle.com/datasets/tongpython/cat-and-dog)

+Using ResNet50 as a feature extractor and adding additional neural network layers, the model classifies images of cats and dogs, with the final output consisting of 2 neurons representing the cat and dog classes.
 **Note**: dataset is too large to be included directly.
 Please download it yourself from the provided Kaggle link.

 ## Overview